scorpilulu/Dual_Stream_LAN_Setup/README.md

 ## 🌟 What is LAN Screen Streamer?

-**LAN Screen Streamer** is a simple yet powerful tool that lets you share your screen with any device on your local network - no internet required!
+**LAN Screen Streamer** is a simple yet powerful tool designed primarily for PC-to-PC dual streaming on your local network - no internet required.
 Perfect for:

+- 🖥️🖥️ Dual-PC streaming: send your desktop to a second PC running OBS, which streams online
 - 📺 Stream your PC to your TV
 - 🎮 Share gameplay with friends in the same room
 - 📊 Present wirelessly in meetings